 - You Will BOOK: For Unions that require air travel and accommodation, it will be the responsibility of the couple or their hired coordinator acting on their behalf who will book the hotel and airfare of the Pastor and assistant.
 We will not book it for you nor are we going to accept any money relating to booking of hotel or airfare for our personnel.
 This is something that the couple has to do if and when the situation and agreement requires.
 For long bus travels, the Pastor will do the reservation and buy the tickets and will just be reimbursed of the bus tickets by the couple.

 - Travel Bond: For long and far travels also, upon determination and discretion of the church leadership, a Travel Bond may be requested from the couple.
-This travel bond is also to be deposited to the church’s bank account.
+This travel bond is also to be deposited to the church’s bank account together with the initial payment.
 Once the Pastor and assistant has returned safely home without any additional adverse expenses to them, the travel bond will be returned to the couple within 10 to 15 Business days.
+Any cost not anticipated including not agreed upon prolonged hours of the Union, may be deducted also from the travel bond.
 Provide us a bank account where to transfer back the funds.
 The Travel Bond is included in our Travel Matrix and Policy.
 Depending on the assessed risk, this bond would be between PhP 5000 and PhP 15,000, or could be higher if request is outside the Philippines.
 As aforementioned, the bond will be returned in full once the Pastor and Assistant has returned safe and with no financial challenges or burdens experienced by them outside of what was agreed upon.
-There are times that the Church leadership no longer requires this bond from the couple if the couple has proven and shown to be of good faith in assuring the safety, comfort and return of our personnel.

 - Other more complex issues on travel, the Travel Matrix and Policy may be enforced and a copy be provided to the couple or the coordinator acting on their behalf.